Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/03-WTP-PoC/code/apps/dlux/README.md

-# Nessesary change in OLD DLUX
+# Necessary change in OpenDaylight DLUX

 In order to use latest features of [ui-bootstrap](https://angular-ui.github.io/bootstrap/) the version number used by OpenDaylight Beryllium-SR-2 was changed to  "~2.1.3" in the static ODL DLUX WEB project.